The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:

 If at any point in your testing you'd like to reset your database, run the CLI command:

-prefect orion database reset -y
+prefect server database reset -y

 This will completely clear all data and reapply the schema.